developmentseed/tao/README.md

 ### Template unification

-All of the following theme functions go through the exact same template in Tao (with the exception of `node`, which goes through a slightly modified version for better compatibility with contrib modules):
+All of the following theme functions go through the exact same template in Tao (with the exception of `node` and `fieldset` which go through slightly modified versions for better usability and compatibility with contrib modules):

 - `theme('block')`
 - `theme('box')`